 one 2-oz egg ¼ oz broccoli, cooked and diced 1/4 oz carrot, cooked and diced [HINT: use leftovers from a dinner] 4 Tbsp curry sauce [I had some in the fridge from a batch made and posted on 17 Sept, 2017] additional curry powder, salt, garlic powder, all to taste 1 oz applesauce 5-6 oz fruit smoothie or natural apple cider blackish coffee, blackish tea, or lemon in hot water

 Spritz a ramekin with non-stick spray and set the toaster oven to 350 degrees F. Stir together the vegetables, seasonings, and the curry sauce until well blended.
 Whisk the egg into the mixture and turn into the ramekin.
 Bake about 15 minutes while you portion the applesauce and prepare the beverages.
-Hum a few bars of your favorite Bollywood film.
+Hum a few bars of music from your favorite Bollywood film.

 Curried Scallops: 244 calories 8.4 g fat 4.9 g fiber 21.4 g protein 12.3 g carbs 108.7 mg Calcium PB GF Our son used make his own Indian curry powder, which is fabulous-tasting.
 He has moved on to Thai curries, but we still cook with his original powder.
 These scallops are delicious and filling.
 It is Dear Husband’s recipe.